guolingbing/guolingbing.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

-Hi, I am Lingbing, currently a PhD student at Zhejiang University, supervised by Prof. Huajun Chen.
+Hi, I am Lingbing, currently a fourth-year PhD student at Zhejiang University, supervised by Prof. Huajun Chen.
 I received my B.S. degree in
 Computer Science and Technology in 2016 at Henan University, and M.S. degree in Computer Science and Technology in 2019 at Nanjing University.

+My research focues on knowledge graph, generative models, LLMs, and their integration.
+If you are interested in my field of work, please feel free to contact me (lbguo@zju.edu.cn)!
+I am also looking for faculty positions at colleges in China.

 ---